 For your information, we have set up a fatal accident compensation guide.
 Anyone needing any more information please contact us.

 All of the above questions following the death of a close family member are just a small number of enquirers that you will find answers by contacting us for sympathetic and professional advice.

 The family/dependants are entitled to submit a claim to get fatal accident at work compensation on behalf of the deceased if there is blame.

 Not only can the family get compensation for death at work, but they are also able to claim for bereavement award and dependency claim which includes funeral expenses and serious loss due to being dependant to the deceased.

 A dependency claim is a claim is for the financial support, usually to the next of kin such as the deceased’s wife, husband and children – Civil Partnerships are also now recognised.
 When a person dies, if the deceased was had an income, that income would be lost upon death.
 It is generally the case that the income would be used for the benefit of the spouse/partner and children which results in a continuing loss to the dependents.
 The dependents are therefore able to claim for this financial loss to support them.

-The calculation is usually divided in a certain way unless there is a particular pattern or unusual way the deceased supported his dependents before death.
-What the deceased would have earned for the rest of his/her life including any future promotions and/or any pension provisions is took in to consideration.
-As fatal accident at work solicitors we will assesses how much of that money would have been spent on providing for the deceased dependents/family and calculate what the dependency award would be which can amount to a substantial sum.
+The calculation is usually divided in a certain way unless there is a particular pattern or an unusual way that the deceased supported his/her dependents before death.
+What the deceased would have earned for the rest of his/her life, including any future promotions and/or any pension provisions, is taken into consideration.
+As fatal accident at work solicitors, we will assess how much of that money would have been spent on providing for the deceased dependents/family and calculate what the dependency award would be which can amount to a substantial sum.